ankita-banerjee20/face_verification/README.md

 - Support for comparing the input face with multiple verification images.
 - User-friendly interface displaying verification results.

+## Usage:
+- Allow the app to access your device's camera.
+- Position your face within the camera frame.
+- The app will capture your face and compare it with the stored verification images.
+- If the similarity between your face and any verification image exceeds a certain threshold, the app will display a "Verified" status.
+Otherwise, it will display an "Unverified" status.

 ## Getting Started:
 To kickstart the face verification app follow the next section to ensure proper installation and configuration of dependencies.